 Easy to operate

-The PM1’s touchscreen interface has been thoughtfully designed making it easy and intuitive to use.
-Clinical staff and technicians can become proficient with just a few minutes of training.
+The PM1 pachymeter’s touchscreen interface has been thoughtfully designed making it easy and intuitive to use.
+Healthcare professionals can become proficient with just a few minutes of practice.

 Safer

-With its generous working distance, the PM1 never touches the eye – removing the potential risk of spreading infections and accidental damage to the cornea.
-The PM1's non-contacting capability also enhances COVID-19 safety.
+With its generous working distance, the PM1 never touches the eye – removing the potential risk of cross-infection and accidental damage to the cornea inherent with existing ultrasound devices.
+In particular, the PM1 pachymeter’s non-contact capability enhances COVID-19 safety.

 No consumables

 Removing the need to contact the eye, removes the need for anaesthetic eye drops, waiting and cleaning times.
-This reduces costs, waste, downtime and the risk of damaging equipment through cleaning.
+This reduces costs, waste, downtime, and the risk of damaging equipment through cleaning.
+The PM1 pachymeter was designed with sustainability in mind.
+A quick wipe to remove any dust from the lenses is all that is required.

 Wireless Charging